 Obligatory statement: John won.

 While John was boiling and peeling the eggs.
 I started caramelizing some onions for later in the recipe.
-I sautéed 1 TB of butter, ½ chopped onion, and 1 TB of Worcestershire sauce on low/ med heat for about 5 minutes.
+I sautéed 1 TB of vegan butter, ½ chopped onion, and 1 TB of Worcestershire sauce on low/ med heat for about 5 minutes.
 Stirring occasionally.
 The Worcestershire sauce is optional but gives the onions a gorgeous rich color and flavor.
 I ended up not using all of the caramelized onions but it never hurts to have extras for other recipes 🙂

 After the eggs were peeled, I cut each in half and removed the yolks by pinching the outside of the egg.
 Just place the yolks in a separate bowl and the whites in a dish.